Scrutiny of Malaysia pilots reveals picture of normality

 "Younger pilots would seek him for their line checks because he was easy to talk to," the pilot said.

-Neighbors who know Fariq, the son of a senior civil servant, told Reuters he is known as a good and pious man who was a regular worshipper at a mosque a few minutes' walk from his house.
+Neighbours who know Fariq, the son of a senior civil servant, told Reuters he is known as a good and pious man who was a regular worshipper at a mosque a few minutes walk from his house.
 Relatives said he was a diligent student who loved his job, having recently qualified to fly the wide-body 777 jet.

 There has been no suggestion he had extremist views or serious personal problems, although he came under fire after the plane's disappearance when it emerged he had allowed two women into the cockpit on a 2011 flight.